0xNinjaCyclone/PowerLoad3r/README.md

 - Hiding powershell instructions using anonymous pipes
 - No RWX
 - API calls and syscalls hash obfuscation
-- Custom implementation for GetModuleHandle/GetProcAddress
+- Custom implementation for GetModuleHandle/GetProcAddress in assembly
 - Blinding ETW (Event Tracing for Windows)

 ## Preview